sucodelarangela/codeleap-network/README.md

 These are things that I would have done if time was not a prime factor for this deliver:

-- Convert all JavaScript to TypeScript for a mure trustable code;
+- Convert all JavaScript to TypeScript for a more trustable code;
 - Use Sass or styled-components to try and improve styles.

 Nevertheless, I believe I delivered a very well developed and responsive interface with all functionalities working fine, which is a great accomplishment when considering I have spent less than a day to finish the application.